Mental Gear Closet

-This morning I overslept, completely missing my first client session!
+This morning I overslept, completely missing my first client session.
 Ugh!
 This hasn’t happened in … well I can’t even remember when.
 I immediately called my client and of course apologized profusely to which I received the most lighthearted and gracious response.

 How to be brave enough to acknowledge, then skilled enough to hold space for, two contrary emotions at the same time.